A jewel of classical architecture in Île-de-France (in 77)

 • Built from 1703 to 1708 at the request of the financier of Louis XIV, the castle of Champs-sur-Marne is characteristic of the 18th century pleasure houses built in the countryside.

-• The castle of Champs sur Marne has welcomed illustrious tenants The castle was the residence of the Princess of Conti, the Marquise de Pompadour, and of men of letters such as Diderot, Voltaire, Chateaubriand and Proust.
-From 1959, General de Gaulle made the castle a residence for heads of state on official visits to France.
-The interiors are entirely restored.
+• The Champs sur Marne castle has welcomed illustrious tenants The Princess de Conti, the Marquise de Pompadour, men of letters such as Diderot, Voltaire, Chateaubriand and Proust.
+Beginning in 1959, General de Gaulle made the Château de Champs a residence for heads of state on an official visit to France.
+The interiors are fully restored.

 Frequently Asked Questions